shinmorino/qgate/docs/source/gate.rst

 - Control bits

   ``cntr(qregs).`` specify control bits.
 It appears only when controlled gates are decalared.
-  A comma-seperated list of qregs, a list of qregs, or their mixture is accepted.
+  A comma-separated list of qregs, a list of qregs, or their mixture is accepted.

 - GateType<(parameters)>